 The risk of alcohol related harms is greater for youth than for adults even for the same number of drinks consumed.

-Youth might not be familiar with the effects of alcohol, and many young people do not drink in moderation on a regular basis, but rather alternate between periods of abstinence and binge drinking (drinking a lot of alcohol on a single occasion) putting them at risk for bad decision making that can lead to injuries, aggression, and/or violence.
+Youth might not be familiar with the effects of alcohol, and many young people do not drink in moderation on a regular basis, but rather alternate between periods of abstinence and binge drinking (drinking a lot of alcohol on a single occasion) placing them at risk for injuries, and/or aggression, or violence towards.

 Alcohol effects how a person thinks, acts, and moves and is related to increased chances of suicide, homicide, drowning and experiencing or committing physical or sexual assault.